 What Attracts House Spiders?

-- Dark, quiet privacy.
-Some spider species prefer dark, out-of-the-way areas, and will head for your basement, attic, crawl spaces, garages, etc.
+- Dark, Quiet, Secluded Areas: Some spiders prefer dark, out-of-the-way areas, and they will head for your basement, attic, crawl spaces, garage, and other secluded spots.

-- Hideouts.
-Spiders will often seek out shelter in the form of woodpiles, sheds, leaves, and even clutter piles.
-Then they might try to hitchhike their way indoors.
+- Hideouts: Spiders often seek out shelter in the form of woodpiles, sheds, leaves, and even clutter.
+From there, they may try to hitchhike their way indoors.

-- Entrances.
-Spiders are master stealth artists, and can easily find ways into your home and other unnoticed corners of the structure through cracks, crevices, holes, wall voids, open doors, windows, etc.
+- Entrances: Spiders are sneaky and can easily find ways into your home through cracks, crevices, holes, wall voids, open doors, and windows.